Presenting: Jordan B. Peterson vs Nietzsche.

 – Nietzsche (1844–1900)

-Fun fact: The Child spirit represents a paradox: The completely open mind is a disaster waiting to happen for the unskilled person and a hallmark of honour of the skilled person.
-Michel de Montaigne has a laugh when pondering this paradox saying that he prefers to talk to peasants and enlightened people, because both of them stand with their bare feet on the ground, the rest of us caught in a limbo somewhere along the continuum between illiteracy and enlightenment.
-A continuum which is a really circle where the extreme ends meet, along the idea of the ancient Greek observation of “enantiodromia”.
+Fun fact: as I see it the Child spirit represents a paradox: The completely open mind is a disaster waiting to happen for the unskilled person and a hallmark of honour of the skilled person.
+(A continuum which can also be seen as a circle where the extreme ends meet, along the idea of the ancient Greek observation of “enantiodromia”.)

-Fun fact II: As Zarathustra the little prince has two animal friends a fox and a snake, where Zarathustra has an eagle and a snake.
-The Little Prince and Zarathustra both traverse places a strangers wondering what all the diverse traditions and beliefs are all about while they try to make sense of it all, as strangers to the planet as it were.
-The difference is that where Nietzsche tells the story of the little vulnerable child on a few lines and stops that particular analogy there, continuing his Zarathustra ramble, the story of Little Prince is all about that particular phase of the spirit and how to integrate the Child spirit into your being.
+Fun fact: The little prince has two animal friends a fox and a snake, where Zarathustra has an eagle and a snake.
+The Little Prince and Zarathustra both visit different kinds of locations wondering what all the diverse traditions and beliefs are all about while they try to make sense of it all, as strangers to the planet as it were.
+It seems that Exupèry has taken the holy child and let him examine the world.
+So where Nietzsche tells the story of the little vulnerable child on a few lines and pretty much stops that particular analogy there, the story of Little Prince is all about that particular phase of the spirit and how to integrate the Child spirit into your being.

-Fun fact III: Exupéry introduces unwittingly (?) a “fourth Spirit”, that of the grown up, the Pilot in the story, who integrates the Child spirit, the little prince, resulting in what one could call the actualised or self realized individual.
+Fun fact: Exupéry introduces unwittingly (?) a “fourth Spirit”, that of the grown up, the Pilot in the story, who integrates the Child spirit, the little prince, resulting in what one could call the actualised or self realized individual that Nietzsche himself tried to define.

 In the Story of The Little Prince, we see the Prince letting himself be bit by a snake (snake = symbol of wisdom).
 While dying the little guy tries to comfort the distraught pilot who crashed in the desert and befriended him, with these words: